Walking Crawton sea cliffs

 Cycling: The National Cycle Route 1 from Edinburgh to Aberdeen passes straight through Inverbervie.
 Twenty minutes up the road is the Montrose Basin cycle trail (distance 17.14 km on road terrain.)
 We also recommend the Drumtochty mountain bike trail, the Deeside Way and cycling on the trails on nearby Finzean Estate.

-Eating Out: From local farms shops such as Balmakewan (Marykirk) and Castleton (Fordoun); to pubs such as The Ship Inn (Stonehaven), The Anchor Inn (Johnshaven), The Drovers (Memus); fine seafood dining at The Tolbooth (Stonehaven); or award-winning fish and chips at The Bay (Stonehaven) or The Quayside (Gourdon); curry at The Alma (Laurencekirk) or The Spice Kitchen (Inverbervie); Australian-themed burgers at Roo’s Leap (Montrose).
+Eating Out: From local farms shops such as Balmakewan (Marykirk) and Castleton (Fordoun); to pubs such as The Ship Inn (Stonehaven), The Anchor Inn (Johnshaven), The Drovers (Memus); fine seafood dining at The Tolbooth (Stonehaven); or award-winning fish and chips at The Bay (Stonehaven) or The Quayside (Gourdon); curry at The Alma (Laurencekirk); Australian-themed burgers at Roo’s Leap (Montrose).
 All of the main chains are also available in Aberdeen.